marcm200/mset-component-eq/README.md

 Although I tried my best to ensure correctness of the implementation and therefore the results, the code comes with no warranty.

+### Update history

+2020-09-11 added checks for very small chunk sizes and array settings that can lead to memory failure

 ### Overview